 There is a limited number of third-party service providers that specialize or have the expertise required to achieve our business objectives.
 Many of the third parties with whom we contract may also have relationships with other commercial entities, including our competitors, for whom they may also be conducting clinical trials or other drug development activities that could harm our competitive position.
 If any of our relationships with these third-party laboratories, CROs or clinical investigators terminate, we may not be able to enter into arrangements with alternative laboratories, CROs, or investigators or to do so in a timely manner or on commercially reasonable terms.
-If laboratories, CROs, or clinical investigators do not successfully carry out their contractual duties or obligations or meet expected deadlines, if they need to be replaced or if the quality or accuracy of the clinical data they obtain is compromised due to the failure to adhere to our preclinical or clinical protocols, regulatory requirements or for other reasons, our preclinical or clinical trials may be extended, delayed, or terminated and we may not be able to obtain regulatory approval for or successfully commercialize our product candidates.
+If laboratories, CROs, or clinical investigators do not successfully carry out their contractual duties or obligations or meet expected deadlines, if they need to be replaced or if the quality or accuracy of the clinical data they obtain is compromised due to the failure to adhere to our preclinical or clinical protocols, regulatory requirements or for other reasons, our preclinical or clinical incessfully carry out their contractual duties.
 As a result, our results of operations and the commercial prospects for our product candidates would be harmed, our costs could increase, and our ability to generate revenues could be delayed.
-Switching or adding additional laboratories or CROs (or investigators) involves additional cost and requires management time and focus.
+Switching or additional laboratories or CROs (or investigators) involves additional cost and requires management time and focus.
 In addition, there is a natural transition period when a new laboratory or CRO commences work.
-As a result, delays occur, which can materially impact our ability to meet our desired clinical development timelines.
-Additionally, CROs may lack the capacity to absorb higher workloads or take on additional capacity to support our needs.
-Though we carefully manage our relationships with our contracted laboratories and CROs, there can be no assurance that we will not encounter s
+As a result, delays occur, which can materially impact our ability to support our needs.
+Though we carefully manage our relationships with our contracted laboratories and CROs, there can be no assurance that we will not encounter similar challenges or delays in the future or that these delays or challenges will not have a material adverse impact on our business, financial condition, and prospects.